MrFenrisWolfen/automated-whisper-smb/README.md

 This is an Dockerfile, Docker-Compose and Script for running an openai-whisper instance which is creating subtitles in english and german for files on an network drive fully automated

+PREREQUISIT:

+As a prerequisite for a smooth workflow, a Docker environment with GPU support is required.
+Unfortunately, it is not sufficient to simply install Docker; you also need the NVIDIA Container Toolkit and the appropriate drivers for a CUDA-enabled container.

 SETUP:

 1. Clone this repo to your desired folder (as example your actual working DIR)